joshua-mo-143/chamber/README.md

 	- Create users and assign them roles.
 Lock credential usability either by role or by username.
 	- Users can only grab credentials by either using the API with the custom header or the CLI, and must log in through the CLI first to be able to get a key.
 - Entirely self sufficient - no database required!
-	- An in-memory database is currently being used but file storage is on the roadmap, because you shouldn't hate yourself.
+	- An in-memory database is currently implemented but a file storage implementation is on the roadmap, because nobody hates themselves enough to use a fully in-memory only implementation of a credentials manager... right?
+Right.
 	- However, Postgres is aimed to be supported because everyone and their mom can get one these days and they are pretty cheap.
 Plus, persistent external storage is pretty good.

 ## Roadmap for v0.1.0